 Toni Collette plays Annie Graham, a troubled mother who, after a death in the family, begins to experience strange occurrences that may be related to her own mother’s mysterious past.

-Ari Aster’s feature film debut (after a number of highly regarded short films) possesses a craftsmanship that elevates its effectiveness as a slow-burning, atmospheric horror film.
+Ari Aster’s feature debut (after a number of highly regarded shorts) possesses a craftsmanship that elevates its effectiveness as a slow-burning, atmospheric horror film.
 Both its enigmatic qualities and carefully constructed suspense complement its stylistic flourishes, putting it not just in the spiritual domain of genre classics like The Wicker Man and Rosemary’s Baby, but in the same league too.

 Framed around the death of an unusual matriarch, Annie Graham (Toni Collette) quickly reveals, by way of her eulogy, a troubled relationship with her mother.
 She hardly knew her; and in her final days, while living with the family (Annie’s two children Charlie and Peter, and husband Steve) she was largely uncommunicative.
 But the passing of the old woman appears to open old wounds that begin to show themselves in increasingly disconcerting ways.